AET-DevOps25/team-in-the-midst-of-chaos-there-is-also-opportunity.-sun-tzu/README.md

 ## Quick start

-To quickly get the project up and running, run this command on a machine running Ubuntu 20.04+ (or similar) with Docker installed:
+To quickly get the application up and running, run this command on a machine running Ubuntu 20.04+ (or similar) with Docker installed:

 ```bash
 curl -sS https://raw.githubusercontent.com/AET-DevOps25/team-in-the-midst-of-chaos-there-is-also-opportunity.-sun-tzu/ksDocumentation/setup.sh | bash